Enerplus Corporation (ERF) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $20.53, which is -$0.86 below the current price.
 ERF currently public float of 239.68M and currently shorts hold a 1.07% ratio of that float.
-Today, the average trading volume of ERF was 2.75M shares.
+Today, the average trading volume of ERF was 2.70M shares.

 ERF’s Market Performance